moonbitlang/moonbit-docs/tour.md

 > the type `List[T]` can be constructed from the constructor `Nil` or `Cons`, the former represents an empty list; the latter carries some data of type `T` and the rest of the list.

-The square bracket used here is a _polymorphic_ (generic) definition, meaning a list of something of type `T`.
+The square bracket used here denotes a _polymorphic_ (generic) definition, meaning a list of something of type `T`.
 Should we _instantiate_ `T` with a concrete type like `Int`, we define a list containing integers.

 Another datatype frequently used in MoonBit is our good old `Struct`, which works like you would expect.
 Let's create a list of `User` using the definition above and `Struct`: